 Only applicants will need these forms of ID.

 If the applicant meets financial requirements, there may be a home visit.
 At the home visit, the staff gathers information about the applicant’s need for housing and willingness to be an active partner with Habitat throughout the program.
-All of this information is included with the applicants financial information and presented to the Selection Committee.
+All this information is included with the applicant’s financial information and presented to the Selection Committee.

 After the applicant is approved by the Selection Committee, they are presented to the Board of Directors for approval.

 Habitat considers the whole picture of an applicant and looks for applicants who are ready to accept the responsibility of homeownership.
-By federal law, we CANNOT sell an applicant a home that he or she cannot afford.
+By federal law, we CANNOT sell an applicant a home that they cannot afford.
 We do not expect applicants to have a perfect credit history.
 We do require applicants with negative credit accounts to have a plan to fix any outstanding collections or past-due items.
 Excessive debts and/or unresolved collections may disqualify an applicant.